Latest number of positive Isle of Wight Coronavirus tests | Isle of Wight News from OnTheWight

-Since Saturday 14th November the number of positive Coronavirus (Covid-19) tests on the Isle of Wight has increased by 13.
+Since Monday 16th November the number of positive Coronavirus (Covid-19) tests on the Isle of Wight has increased by ten (no change was reported on Tuesday).

 Live map